aaye-dev/aaye/README.md

 # aaye (आय)
-A simple invoicing and accounting app for freelancers Aaye means revenue in hindi.
+A simple invoicing and accounting app for freelancers.

+Aaye means revenue in hindi.

 # License